-By converting your class-room learning content into exciting, bite-size learning modules that can be consumed at the learner’s convenience on their mobile, you are putting learning in the palm of your staff’s head, bringing it in from the cold and putting it at the heart of company culture.
+By converting your class-room learning content into exciting, bite-size elearning content that can be consumed at the learner’s convenience on their mobile, you are putting learning in the palm of your staff’s head, bringing it in from the cold and putting it at the heart of company culture.

 2. Gamify Learning